blog2

 What is Rocko?

-Rocko is a new platform that enables crypto owners to easily and securely borrow from popular DeFi protocols like Compound and get funds in minutes — no experience needed!
+Rocko is a new platform that enables crypto owners to easily and securely borrow from popular DeFi protocols like Aave and Compound and get funds in minutes — no experience needed!
 Use the loan to purchase real estate, pay down higher-rate debt, make everyday purchases, and much more.

 Sign up for Rocko and get a loan today!